 Lenders generally view such borrowers as being higher-risk — even if they make good money and have strong credit.
-However, that perception may be starting to shift.
+But that perception may be starting to shift.

-Fannie Mae, the leading provider of mortgage financing in the U.S., is relaxing its debt-to-income ratio requirements to give more potential borrowers access to credit.
+Fannie Mae, the leading provider of mortgage financing in the U.S., relaxed its debt-to-income ratio requirements in 2017, from 45% to 50% if certain conditions are met, to give more potential borrowers access to credit.